joshualagat/joshualagat/README.md

 - 👋 Hi, I’m @joshualagat I am a Graphic Designer and high school student from Cagayan de Oro City.
 - 👀 I’m interested in ...Linux, OS's, Software Development, and Cybersecurity
 - 🌱 I’m currently learning ...
-Python and C#
+Python, C#, and Java.
 - 💞️ I’m looking to collaborate on ...Cybersecurity systems and penetration testing.
 - 📫 How to reach me ...You can reach me on my email at joshualagat@protonmail.ch.